typetools/checker-framework/netbeans/README.txt

 In order to install the NetBeans plugin, in NetBeans, click on "Tools>Plugins" and select the "Settings" tab.
 Then, click "Add" to add a new Update Center with "Name" as "Checker Framework" and "URL" as "http://<URL where catalog.xml and .nbm are hosted>/catalog.xml".
 Go to the "Available Plugins" tab, and search and select "Checker Framework Plugin" and click "Install".

+In order to use the plugin, right click on a Java project in NetBeans, and click "Properties".
+Select the desired checkers to run, and then press "Ok" to apply the changes and close the Properties window.
+The checkers should be run and the results should appear in the IDE editor, if Netbeans is set to compile on save.